Applelo/SwitchSD2Vita/README.md

 # Switch SD2Vita

 ### SD2Vita drivers manager and Switch SD memory between ux0: and uma0: memory easily!

 This application simplify the setup to install and manage SD2VITA drivers for both ux0:/ and uma0:/ mounting points.
-Advanced option let you more mount point if you want :)
+You can also switch to other mount point if you want (xmc0, imc0, grw0) :)

 ## Changelog

 ### Version 2.0 - StorageMgr is better, faster, stronger

 - Use PSVita-StorageMgr instead of gamesdcard-microsd (thanks to @CelesteBlue-dev)
-- You can choose what mount point you want (for advanced user)
+- You can choose what mount point you want for your gamesdcard
 - Support the 3.68 PSVita Version
+- A lot of improve inside :)

 ### Version 1.3 - The very small Update